printinqq/Minecraft-External-Base/README.md

 4. If no Java process is found, it displays a message "No Instance of Java Found."
 5. The script continues to check for the presence of the Java process in an infinite loop with a 1-second delay between checks.

-## Integration of Autoclicker
+## Integration of Your Code

-To integrate your own autoclicker code into the script:
+To integrate your own code into the script:

 1. Open the script file `main.py` in a text editor.
 2. Locate the `run_autoclicker` function within the script.